 2-5.
 The NWDAF may already know the UE location.
 If not, the NWDAF checks the UE location by first retrieving the AMF serving the UE (steps 2-3) and then by interrogating the AMF about the UE location.

 6-7.
-The NWDAF requests the user data congestion status for the UE location from OAM services (as captured in 6.2.3.2).
+The NWDAF requests the user data load status for the UE location from OAM services (as captured in 6.2.3.2).
 These steps are omitted if the NWDAF already has the information.

 Editor's note: The exact SA5 service used is FFS.